confluentinc/training-cloud-src/README.md

 This is the source code accompanying the **managing Data with Confluent Cloud** course.

-It is organized in subfolders, one per lab.
+It is organized in subfolders:

-. lab-accessing-ccl
+  1. lab-accessing-ccl
-. lab-stream-lineage
+  2. lab-stream-lineage
-. lab-schema-linking
+  3. lab-schema-linking